mloughlin/bitcack/README.md

 \**Informal, British.*
 inept; clumsy.

+## Why does this exist?
+To play around with Clojure and learn about Hash Indexing, and maybe LSM trees.

 ## Key Features
 - Keys are stored in memory for fast look-ups.
 - Writes are append-only, removing disk seeks.